-Clarinetists, music shop owners, school band directors and vintage woodwind collectors are always amazed that so many Vintage Martin Freres Clarinets are extant even though manufacturing began over 250 years ago.
-Many examples of the French and American made woodwinds regardless of age or value are still in decent playing condition to this day.
+Clarinetists, music shop owners, school band directors and vintage woodwind collectors are always amazed that so many Vintage Martin Freres Clarinets are still being played today even though manufacturing began almost two centuries ago!
+Many examples of the French, Canadian and American made woodwinds under the Martin Freres brand, regardless of age or value, are still in decent playing condition to this day.

 - Current condition; Is the horn playable?
 Does it need an overhaul?
 Are there any scratches, cracks, leaks, missing components?